necatiarslan/aws-s3/README.md

 ## Aws Credentials Setup
 To Access Aws, you need to configure aws credentials. \
-The extension now supports only the credentials in the .aws/credentials file, not environment varibles or other methods.

 For more detail on aws credentials \
 https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html \